brooth/jeta-site/mysite/home/markdown/multi-modules.md

     <h2>Multi-Module Projects</h2>
 </div>

 Multi-module projects are the place where *Jeta* shows the best.
-You can share metacode between modules, override behavior, substitute classes and so on.
+You can share metacode between modules, override behavior, substitute classes and many more.
 It also should be important for any project, since projects are frequently composed of at least couple of modules - main and test.
 And the helper methods can be used in any of these modules.

 As mentioned in [*Dependency Injection*](/guide/inject.html) article, you are allowed to extend injection providers.
 To make that possible, you must create one metacode-base for all your modules.
 In this tutorial, we will stick to the approach that we used in the previous guides - *MetaHelper*, which holds singleton instance of the metasitory.